Is daylight saving time ending in 2025, and what happens if there is no more DST? Here's the scoop!

 Reduced risk of stroke

-“A major con that comes with DST is that it’s very costly for companies, since business hours and operations need to adjust every spring,” says Liz Brown, the founder of Sleeping Lucid.
+“A major con that comes with DST is that it’s very costly for companies, since business hours and operations need to adjust every spring,” says Brown.
 In fact, experts estimate the biannual time change costs the United States around $430 million every year.
 The increase in heart attacks and workplace injuries, plus lowered productivity, are all accounted for in the total cost.

 Fewer auto accidents

 The changing of the clocks has also been associated with an increase in fatal auto accidents, particularly on the Monday following the spring shift.
-It’s theorized that these auto accidents occur because of drivers who are tired from losing the hour of sleep after the spring change.
-If there was no more daylight saving, the number of fatal accidents could be reduced.
+Experts theorize that these auto accidents occur because drivers are tired from losing the hour of sleep after the spring change.
+If there was no more daylight saving time, the number of fatal accidents could be reduced.

 About the experts